NeumoNeumo/Linux-0.11/README.md

 ## Boot(x64)

+The x64 boot process can be summarized as follows:
 1. bootsect.s (16-bit compiled)
 - Starts from F000:FFF0
 - Load the MBR to 0x7c00
 - Move to 0x90000
-- Use BIOS interrupt 0x13 to read the left boot.
+- Use BIOS interrupt 0x13 to read the left of boot.
-- Load the systemat 0x10000.
+- Load the system at 0x10000.
 - Far jump to 0x90200

 2. setup.s (16/32 compiled)
-- Load some system info
+- Load some system info(changed) // TODO64
 - Move the system from 0x10000-0x90000 to 0x0.
-- Check the coprocessor(Moved to setup.s)*
+- Check the coprocessor
 - Enable A20.
 - Program PIC.
 - Enable protection.
 - check A20
-- **Enter long mode(32-bit compiled)**
+- Enter long mode(32-bit compiled)
   - Set gdt
-  - Set PAE, PG, PML4,
+  - Set PAE, PG, PML4
   - Set paging
-  - Long jump to 0(0x5000)(64-bit)
+  - Long jump to 0(0x5000)

 3. head.s (64-bit compiled):
-- *Reconfigure idtr and gdtr.*
+- Reconfigure idtr and gdtr
+- setup higher half kernel
+- Setup TSS for kernel stack
 - Jump to main.c

-# 5. FAQ
+# FAQ
 1. Why do we need to setup gdt/paging in setup64.s since we will reset it in head64.s?